soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 ### Open issues
 The Manual data & metadata upload component shall be technologically aligned with the SWR Catalogue and [Harvester](ingestion.md).
 Both considered software solutions, i.e. **GeoNetwork** and **pycsw** support the core desired functionality all these three SWR components.

+The above-described mechanisms showed the “as is” manual metadata upload.
+Nevertheless, it is foreseen that the SWR will also support “on-the-fly transformation towards interoperability”.
+Such functionality is currently under discussion.
+The desired functionality aims assist data producers and publishers with a pipeline that allows them to map their source data & metadata structures into a target interoperable data & metadata structures.
+An example of this is an example of an upload of interpreted soil data and their on-the-fly transformation into a structure defined by the INSPIRE Directive, application schema from data specification on Soil respectively.
+A data & metadata upload pipeline supporting “on-the-fly transformation towards interoperability” will be described in greater detail later in line with SoilWise developments.

 ## Data download & export